-The A51 Tarvin to Chester Corridor lies at the heart of Cheshire West and Chester, with the most recent population count for the Borough standing at 333,900 people, around 25% of which live in the city of Chester.
-The total population of Cheshire West and Chester is forecast to increase by 10% to around 355,700 in 20351.
-Table 33 illustrates the mid-year population estimates for Chester, the administrative area of Cheshire West and Chester, the North-West of England and Great Britain as a whole.
+The A51 Tarvin to Chester Corridor lies at the heart of CWAC, with the most recent population count for the Borough standing at 333,900 people, around 25% of which live in the city of Chester.
+The total population of CWAC is forecast to increase by 10% to around 366,700 in

+20351.
+Table 3 illustrates the mid-year population estimates for Chester and the administrative area of CWAC.